Michal Arbell-Tor: Cave of the Patriarchs

 In 1968, her father, at the request of Minister of Defense Moshe Dayan, asked her to help excavate the Cave of Machpela, ancient burial site of the Biblical Patriarchs and Matriarchs.
-The site was barred to non-Muslims for the past 700 years and was only recently made accessible after the Six Day War.
+The site was barred to non-Muslims for 700 years and only became accessible to others after the Six Day War.
 Dayan believed that if a separate entrance could be found, Muslim worshipers could use the existing upper area and Jewish worshipers would use the caves below.
-12-year-old Michal was the only person small enough to fit through the small opening into the caverns.
+12-year-old Arbel was the only person small enough to fit through the small opening into the caverns.